 There are three standard time zones in Australia.
 The time zone in Australia is GMT +10 in Australian Eastern Time, GMT +9 ½ in Australian Central Standard Time, and GMT +8 in Australian Western Time.

 The best way of getting around Australia depends on where you are going due to the country’s massive size.
 Thanks to an efficient network of internal flights, you can get around Australia easily by plane.
 Another popular way to get around Australia is to self-drive, taking a road trip on the famed Great Ocean Road along Victoria’s rugged coastline, or driving through Southwest Australia, sampling memorable sauvignon blanc wines in the Margaret River region and walking among towering eucalyptus trees in ancient Karri forests.
-Other self-drive Australia options include visiting South Australia’s Barossa Valley winelands and looking for kangaroos, wallabies, and emus amongst the mountainous Flinders Ranges.
+Other self-drive Australia options include visiting South Australia’s Barossa Valley winelands and looking for kangaroos, wallabies, and emus among the mountainous Flinders Ranges.
 The island of Tasmania, set off Melbourne, is the perfect Australia state to self-drive as it’s easy to make a loop around the island.

 You can also find classic railway journeys in Australia, like journeying aboard The Ghan through the red-tinged Australian Outback.
 Or step aboard the Indian Pacific, which is the second-longest train journey in the world, taking you from Sydney to Perth with the opportunity to disembark along the route and visiting the Blue Mountains along the way.